tkeydll/azure-stack-cli-docker/README.md

 # azure-stack-cli-docker
-Azure CLI connected to Azure Stack Integrated System Docker Image.
+Azure CLI connected to Azure Stack Hub Integrated System Docker Image.

 This image will perform the following operation.